Prarthana-ue15/marketing-ml-assignment/README.md

 Regression

+**Research Questions**

+1. How well do baseline models predict revenue?

+2. Which model performs best for this dataset?

+3. How does preprocessing affect performance?

+4. Which features influence revenue the most?

+5. How sensitive are models to evaluation metrics?

+6. How robust are models under cross-validation?

+7. Which model is most suitable for real-world deployment?

 **Model used:**

-Linear Regression
+1. Linear Regression

-Decision Tree
+2. Decision Tree

-KNN
+3. KNN

-Random Forest
+4. Random Forest

-XGBoost
+5. XGBoost

-SVM
+6. SVM

 **Evaluation Metrics (Regression)**

-MAE
+1. MAE

-RMSE
+2. RMSE

-R²
+3. R²

 **How to Run**